semgrep/bento/README.md

 $ bento archive
 ```

-Bento is at its best when run automatically as a Git pre-commit hook (i.e. `bento install-hook`) or as part of CI.
+Bento is at its best when run automatically.
+See [Running Bento in CI](#running-bento-in-ci) and [Running Bento as a Git Hook](#running-bento-as-a-git-hook) for details.

 ### Command Line Options
 ```